justinhj/eredis/README.md

-# eredis.el, An emacs client for the Redis in-memory data structure store
+# eredis - An Emacs client API for Redis

 ## Introduction